Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 • Whole wheat flour: I much prefer using whole wheat flour or spelt flour in baking for extra nutrients and fiber.

-• Add-ins: I love to use raisins and chopped walnuts for a healthy carrot cake muffins taste, but feel free to use your favorite dried fruits or nuts.
+• Add-ins: I love to use raisins and chopped walnuts for a carrot cake muffins taste, but feel free to use your favorite dried fruits or nuts.

 How to Make Healthy Carrot Muffins

-Here is a step by step overview with photos how to make healthy carrot muffins.
-There is a full recipe card below.
-All you need is just one bowl and box grater!
+Here is a step by step overview with photos.
+There is full recipe card below.
+All you need is just one bowl and a box grater!

 Person showing step by step how to mix dry and wet ingredients for carrot muffins.